 - The federal student aid processing center will send an email confirming that your FAFSA was received.

 - A few days later, an email will tell you that your FAFSA has been processed, and will provide a link to a “Student Aid Report” (SAR) which summarizes your application.
-Review this for accuracy.
+Review this for accuracy and make any necessary corrections.

-- We recommend that you create a file folder to keep all financial aid documents (ID #s, PINs, confirmation pages, SAR, etc.).
+- Create a file folder to keep all financial aid documents (ID #s, FSA IDs, confirmation pages, SAR, etc.).

 - Our office will receive your FAFSA results two days after it is processed.